JY Yang: Energy Systems

 JY Yang was born July 12, 1983 in Singapore.
-They studied molecular biology and worked as a research scientist before becoming a writer for animation and game studios, and they have also worked in journalism and as a science communicator for Singapore’s Agency for Science, Technology, and Research.
+They studied molecular biology and worked as a research scientist before becoming a writer for animation and game studios, and they also worked in journalism and as a science communicator for Singapore’s Agency for Science, Technology, and Research.

-They attended Clarion West in 2013, and in 2015 they were awarded a postgraduate scholarship from the National Arts Council of Singapore to read their MA in creative writing at the University of East Anglia in Norwich, Britain.
+Yang attended Clarion West in 2013, and in 2015 they were awarded a postgraduate scholarship from the National Arts Council of Singapore to read their MA in creative writing at the University of East Anglia in Norwich, Britain.

 The Tensorate series began with novella The Black Tides of Heaven and continues in The Red Threads of Fortune (both 2017), with the next volume in the series due July 2018.

 Excerpts from the interview: